microsoft/onnxruntime-inference-examples/js/chat/README.md

 The output can be found in the ***dist*** directory.

 ### Building for developent
-For development you can use vite.
-You must run ```npm run build``` once to setup the dist directory.

 ```sh
 npm run dev
 ```

+This will build the project and start a dev server.
-Point your browser to  http://localhost:5173/.
+Point your browser to http://localhost:8080/.

 ### The ONNX Model